nschirmer02/Guana_WQ_Ann_Report/README.md

 # Guana_WQ_Ann_Report
-Visualizing and analyzing long-term and short-term trne
+Visualizing and analyzing long-term and short-term trends in Guana Water Quality Data.
+Product for internal distribution.